Gluten Free Spinach and Prosciutto Focaccia

 Transfer to a serving dish and spoon sauce over the top.
 Garnish with fresh sage and lemon wedges.

 I served it with roasted potato slices and sugar snap peas.
-So simple and delicious, as good as any restaurant!
-Isn’t it great that we can still enjoy this traditional Italian favorite on the gluten free diet?
+So simple and delicious!
+This recipe is proof you can still enjoy traditional Italian favorites on the gluten free diet!

-Notes ♪♫ In addition to being gluten free, we are a low sodium household.
-Since the prosciutto in this recipe has plenty of salt, I did not add more to the recipe.
+Notes ♪♫ Since the prosciutto in this recipe has plenty of salt, I did not add more to the recipe.
+If you aren’t limiting sodium, then sprinkle away!

 Print This Post Print This Post